cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 **NOTE:** If you depend on e.g. `stable`, and `stable` changes, your PATCH version will be bumped to use the new version of `stable`.

-It's also possible to keep your package private and only relese it manually.
+It's also possible to keep your package private and only release it manually.
 In this case you need to update the version and versions of dependencies yourself.

 # Using a derived SDK as a drop-in replacement